Fanfic / Hope for the Heartless

 - The Voiceless: Invoked.
 The Invisibles are instructed that no-one besides the Horned King or Creeper is to hear them speaking.
 However, after the Invisibles disobey that order several times, the Fates eventually give up trying to enforce it.

 - Walking Wasteland: The Horned King.
 The ground and lake around his castle are lifeless, and the sun never shines there.
-Even after Avalina manages to bring some life to it (even an entire forest), any plants brought near him quickly die.
+Even after Avalina manages to bring some life there (even an entire forest), any plants brought near him quickly die.
 When he teleports to a forest clearing Avalina's captors have camped in, even the trees die.
-However, when he's made by Avalina to come to her garden for the first time, his presence doesn't kill off or scare anything animals or plants.
+However, when he's made by Avalina to come to her garden for the first time, his presence doesn't kill off or scare any of the animals or plants.

 - Weaksauce Weakness: Water causes the Horned King severe burns.
 Snow has the same effect if it melts on him.
 Diluted water (such as tea) burns him as easily as pure water, though not as severely.
 However, he seems to be able to digest wine.